On Site, WES Services

 Wellness Education Services has a number of resources available on LGBTQ issues, such as: resource binders, LGBTQ library, DVDs.
 WES is also a Safe Zone safe space for all, with Safe Zone trained staff available for consultations.

-Drop-in support is available for any student with questions; who needs to talk to someone; or is wanting resources about LGBTQ issues and identities.
+Drop-in support is available for any student with questions; who needs to talk to someone; or wants resources about LGBTQ issues and identities.
 We provide support, resources and referral for students that are in the process of coming out as LGBTQ, have questions about their identity, looking for ways to connect with the LGBTQ community, and/or looking for ways to advocate for LGBTQ issues on campus.
-LGBTQ Drop-in Services office is located inside the Wellness Education Services Suite, 114 Student Union and are available:
+The LGBTQ Drop-in Services office is located inside the Wellness Education Services Suite, 114 Student Union, and is open:

 LGBTQ Library Materials at Wellness Education Services

 Wellness Education Services has many LGBTQ-related books and DVDs offered through our lending library.
 Students are welcome to use the materials in our Relaxation Suite, or check them out for use outside of the suite.
 All DVDs and books should be checked out at and returned to our front desk.

 For students looking for single-stall bathrooms, you will find them on both the North and South campuses.
 These bathrooms may still be gender labelled, but are single use. (* = not accessible with mobility devices or unknown accessibility; m or w = single use, but gender labelled)